pletzer/python-oop-novice/_episodes/01-introduction.md

 - "Be able to distinguish between class and object"
 - "Be able to construct objects via a class's constructor"
 keypoints:
-- "`list` and `numpy.ndarray` are commonly-used classes; lists and arrays are corresponding objects"
+- "`list` and `numpy.ndarray` are commonly-used classes; specific lists and arrays are corresponding objects"
 - "Calling the class as a function constructs new objects of that class"
 - "Objects have members and methods; members are attributes and methods dictate the behaviour of the object"
 - "Classes can inherit from other classes; objects of the subclass are automatically also of the parent class"